HL7/cql/input/pages/09-b-cqlreference.md

 Round(argument Quantity, precision Integer) Quantity
 ```

 > The Quantity overloads of the Round function were introduced in CQL 2.0, and have trial-use status.
+For a complete list of changes, see the [Change Log](changes.html).
 {: .note-info}

 **Description:**